cla-bit/PayStackEase/docs/source/acharges.rst

     >>>     "provider": "mtn"
     >>> }

+Refer to this documentation for more information: :doc:`toolkit`.

 The ``metadata`` parameter is a JSON object that uses the ``custom_fields`` type of metadata.
 See :doc:`metadata` for more information.

-In creating a charge, there are rules guiding this as well to ensure a successful API request to PayStack, of which they are as follows:
+To ensure a successful API request to Paystack for creating a charge, follow these essential rules:

 A. Do not send or use the following if charging an authorization code:
     * `bank`